ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/go/index.md

   "context"
   "path"

-  // imports of ydb-go-sdk packages "github.com/ydb-platform/ydb-go-sdk/v3"
+  // importing the packages ydb-go-sdk "github.com/ydb-platform/ydb-go-sdk/v3"
-  "github.com/ydb-platform/ydb-go-sdk/v3/table" // to work with the table service "github.com/ydb-platform/ydb-go-sdk/v3/table/options" // to work with the table service "github.com/ydb-platform/ydb-go-sdk/v3/table/result" // to work with the table service "github.com/ydb-platform/ydb-go-sdk/v3/table/result/named" // to work with the table service "github.com/ydb-platform/ydb-go-sdk-auth-environ" // for authentication using environment variables "github.com/ydb-platform/ydb-go-yc" // to work with YDB in Yandex.Cloud )
+  "github.com/ydb-platform/ydb-go-sdk/v3/table" // needed to work with the table service "github.com/ydb-platform/ydb-go-sdk/v3/table/options" // needed to work with the table service "github.com/ydb-platform/ydb-go-sdk/v3/table/result" // needed to work with the table service "github.com/ydb-platform/ydb-go-sdk/v3/table/result/named" // needed to work with the table service "github.com/ydb-platform/ydb-go-sdk-auth-environ" // needed to authenticate using the environment variables "github.com/ydb-platform/ydb-go-yc" // to work with YDB in Yandex Cloud )
 ```